Sysinternals/SysinternalsEBPF/README.md

 See the README.md in that directory for more information.

 ## Manual Page
-A man page for SysinternalsEBPF can be found in the deb directory, and is installed by both deb and rpm packages.
+A man page for SysinternalsEBPF can be found in the package directory, and is installed by both deb and rpm packages.

-Use 'find' on the deb directory to locate it manually.
+Use 'find' on the package directory to locate it manually.

 ## License
 SysinternalsEBPF is licensed under LGPL2.1.